pugjs/pug-en/src/language/case.md

 # Case

-The case statement is a shorthand for JavaScript's `switch` statement and takes the following form:
+The `case` statement is a shorthand for JavaScript's `switch` statement.
+It takes the following form:

 ```pug-preview
 - var friends = 10